Can invisible information have a defined visual aesthetic?

 Illustrations are typically used to illuminate or expand on textual information by providing a visual representation of something that the text describes.
 They can also take on a more poetic role, providing a visually intriguing resting place for the mind to wander while the text is absorbed and pondered.
 The current aesthetics of Bitcoin are made up from the worst illustrations, most of which come from stock photo companies (I won’t blame Photoshop for causing the gnarly rise in this ridiculously literal CGI illustration style, because at least the team at the Onion is still doing amazing things).
 The above Bitcoin stock photo illustrations do nothing to allow the mind to expand while pondering Bitcoin.
 They show a cold dark cavern where light cuts your eyes with a thousand pixelated lasers as you shoot through the 4th dimension, which is a cross between that crazy 3D Simpsons episode and the TRON movies.
 In a word, cliché.

 With a little creativity, CompuServe turned the Internet into something that people wanted to understand – these ads touch us on a human level, playing to our needs and desires.
 Bitcoin shares a lot with the early Internet – what’s missing is the physical entity (the Internet had the computer – Bitcoin doesn’t live anywhere that specific)–the portal through which the human mind can fly towards understanding.
 Visual design was also a key component to personal computers before they hit the consumer market – with Bitcoin, visual design has taken the back-burner to code architecture.
 Much like the Internet, Bitcoin will only thrive once a critical mass of users begin to actively engage with it.
-When will the Bitcoin community invest in compelling creative designers and artists to take on the task of re-defining the digital currency’s visual vocab?
+When will the Bitcoin community invest in compelling creative designers and artists to take on the task of re-defining the digital currency’s visual vocabulary?

 The aesthetic of the digital world’s back end (no pun intended) is hard to pin down and hard to humanize in all forms of creative media.
 Tony Zhou’s A Brief Look at Texting and the Internet in Film points out the ways that filmmakers have evolved their treatment of texting and the Internet on screen, recognizing that the human mind needs more creative stimulus than what we get when we’re presented with drab visuals of computer screens, code, and text messages.
 The digital doesn’t have to be treated literally – it can be presented in dynamic ways, challenging viewers to make judgments about what they’re seeing and what it means.
 Inspiring creative thinking is one of the best ways to engage a reader/viewer/potential advocate – that’s why Bitcoin’s current non-creative aesthetic is doing it such a disservice right now.

 Now is the time to turn to the fine art world for inspiration.
 Two artists who have risen to the challenge of making the invisible visible are Alec Soth and Trevor Paglen.
 Soth attempted to photograph “the cloud” in Silicon Valley, and ended up capturing a terrific and at times haunting series of black and white photos demonstrating the empty, strange aesthetic of the digital frontier.
-Paglen used satellite imagery, a compass, testimonies and maps from former prisoners in order to try to photograph government “black sites,” secret prisons that are not supposed to be seen or known by anyone.
-These bodies of work are so interesting because they give visual form to ideas that would otherwise go un-thought, and once we are confronted by the imagery, our mind begins to fill in the invisible spaces with questions, ideas, and opinions.
+Paglen used satellite imagery, a compass, testimonies and maps from former prisoners to try to photograph government “black sites,” secret prisons that are not supposed to be seen or known by anyone.
+These bodies of work are remarkable because they give visual form to ideas that would otherwise go un-thought, and once we are confronted by the imagery, our mind begins to fill in the invisible spaces with questions, ideas, and opinions.
 Soth and Paglen’s visuals bring invisible ideas into the physical world, opening up the doors of thought by turning the mundane into a springboard for new ideas, questions, and conversations.

 Don’t show me another golden Bitcoin symbol or else.